INRIA/scikit-learn-mooc/slides/overfit.md

 throwing darts at a target, where throwing the darts less strong might lead to being below the target on average, but with less scatter.

+---
+class: center, middle

+# How to choose this tradeoff

+Between underfit and overfit

+???

+So, now that we understand that there is tradeoff between underfit and overfit, the question is: from a practical standpoint, how do we choose it?